scionescio/table-size-rating/README.md

 ```

 - Rate your service by the `Richardson Maturity Model`.
 What could be enhanced to reach exactly one level higher within this model?
 Name one specific implementation.

+## Tips
+To fetch your missing node packages, use `npm install` or `yarn install`, as they are already all recorded in your `package.json` file.

+To start your server use `node server.js` in your directory.

+Maybe collapse other code, to be more challenged to come up with a solution yourself, especially concerning the `server.js` file.